tusktenon/exercism-go/README.md

 Even the simplest of problems can have some room for optimization.
 Also, the README for this exercise explains how Exercism generates test data from a cross-language repository.

+### Reverse String
+Using two loop variables instead of one makes the solution more expressive (and ever so slightly faster).

 ### Sieve

 As in the Sieve of Eratosthenes.
 The canonical structure for keeping track of the marked/unmarked numbers is a slice of bools, but just for fun, I also wrote a solution using a custom bit-array type to save memory.